newpolarbear/FS-PINNs/README.md

 # [FS-PINNs for Biot's Model: A combination of physics-informed neural networks with the fixed-stress splitting iteration for solving Biot's model]

+In this paper, we aim to solve Biot's consolidation model using physics-informed neural networks.
+Based on the fixed-stress splitting iterative method \cite{mikelic2013convergence}, loss functions are designed separately for the displacement and the pressure variables.
+Such a strategy allows us to train two independent and small neural networks.
+The fixed-stress iterative algorithm is utilized to couple these variables and improve the performance of the neural network approximations of the solution.
+Our numerical experiments demonstrate the effectiveness of this approach, and error analysis is provided to support the capability of the fixed-stress splitting-based PINNs for accurately approximating the solution of Biot's model.